 See also: Resampling (more detailed software module documentation)

 The combination of multiple images into a mosaic is done using the AstroDrizzle code with the output pixel size set to the input pixel size.
-This is done for all the images taken in a specific band in an observation.
+This is done for all the images taken in a specific band in an observation, grouped into an association file (ASN), which is required for this step.
 Pixels flagged as "bad" (outliers, hot pixels, etc.) are not used in the creation of the mosaic.

 Note that moving targets are supported and the mosaics are created in the moving target reference frame.